Contributed by Richard Schwartz

 Learning to Manage Our FearsInevitably, given their history of trauma, many borderline clients will trigger their therapists from time to time.
 But forgoing the urge to blame these...
 Read more

-Going Beyond Acceptance to HealingA psychotherapist discusses the next step: how to help clients transform the disruptive feelings and thoughts that they’ve learned to simply observe during...
+How to Move from Acceptance to HealingAn IFS approach can help clients transform the disruptive feelings and thoughts that they’ve learned to simply observe during meditation.
 Read more

 The Larger Self